Rolling stock of the Croatian Railways: DMUs

-Seven additional Diesel electric train sets for regional passenger service being delivered, all 7 train sets should be delivered by end of 2025.
-National rail operator purchased additional intercity trains, 6 sets for total of €47.78 million, or around €8. million per train to be used on Zagreb - Split route.
+Currently with Hrvatske Zeljeznice there are 75 Diesel Multiple Units.
+There are currently twelve modern 7023 series of DMUs in service with the HZ.
+Additionally, National rail operator purchased 11 additional intercity trains, to be used on Zagreb - Split route.
 Current HŽ 7123 lacks the capacity for the route which in summer months is very popular with the tourist.
-However, as the line between Ogulin - Split isn't electrified, currently only Diesel powered trains or DMUs can operate the route however there are plans to build a link between Drežnica, via Otočac to Perušić and on to Gospić, Gračac and Split, which would be eventually electrified, however these are longer-term plans.
-Croatian train manufacturer Koncar was given the contract for all 6 trains which should be delivered in 2026 and 2027.
-Alstom, Stadler or Simens could be providing six new trains.
+However, as the line between Ogulin - Split isn't electrified, currently only Diesel powered trains or DMUs can operate the route.
+Croatian train manufacturer Koncar was given the contract for all 6+5 ICT trains which should be delivered in 2026 and 2027.
 Additional 8 regional Electric-battery units will be purchased for routes in Istria and Dalmatia according to the statement issued by the Croatian Government.